Hook, Line, and Supper

 Upland Birds and Small Game from Field to Feast

-My latest cookbook, this book covers all sorts of birds, from pheasant and wild turkey to quail, doves, grouse of all species, partridges, woodcock and even lesser-known birds such as snipe and rails.
+This book covers all sorts of birds, from pheasant and wild turkey to quail, doves, grouse of all species, partridges, woodcock and even lesser-known birds such as snipe and rails.
 It also has an extensive section on small game animals such as rabbits, hares, and squirrels.

 Not a hunter?
 This book covers the domesticated cousins of these game animals throughout.